killera/killera.github.com/_posts/2016-10-01-Build hoste step by step.md

 {% endhighlight %}

 The code above is the first version.
-There was an issue to show the color in Windows command line window, and the PythonLexer is not ideal to handle the highlight for different elements in the hosts file (such as comment, host name, ip address).
+There was an issue to show the color in Windows command line window, and the `PythonLexer` is not ideal to handle the highlight for different elements in the hosts file (such as comment, host name, ip address).
 So, I made two changes afterwards:

 #### HostsLexter
-I didn't find a lexter for hosts file, so I created one.
+I didn't find a lexer for hosts file, so I created `HostsLexer`.
 Actually it is very easy.
 Just follow the documentation of pygments.
 Here is the code:

 {% highlight python %}
 class HostsLexer(RegexLexer):